Frame spectral pairs and exponential bases: Introduction

-Below, we compare our results with some well-known results for exponential Riesz bases.
-Exponential Riesz bases were constructed in \cite{GL14}, and later in \cite{KL_2015} with fewer assumptions and a simpler proof.
-In \cite{KL_2015}, the author considers a multi-tiling domain in $\Bbb R^d$ which tiles the space by a lattice and proves that the domain admits an exponential Riesz basis.
-The authors obtain a Riesz spectrum using a finite union of translates of the dual lattice.
-The translation vectors e.g, in \cite{KL_2015} depend on the lattice points.
-In our result, we pick a set $\Omega_1$ with a (not necessarily a lattice) spectrum $\Lambda_1$ and consider a union of disjoint multi-integer translations of the set.
-The result is not necessarily a multi-tiling set.
-Then we prove the existence of a Riesz spectrum for this set by taking the union of translations of the spectrum $\Lambda_1$ by finitely many rational vectors in $[0,1)^d$.
-Different than \cite{KL_2015}, in our proof these vectors do not depend on the spectrum $\Lambda_1$.
+Below, we point out the difference between our results and some well-known results for the construction of exponential Riesz bases.
+Constructive proofs of the existence of exponential Riesz bases can be found in \cite{GL14}, and later in \cite{KL_2015} with fewer assumptions and a simpler proof.
+For example, in \cite{KL_2015}, the author considers a multi-tiling domain $\Omega$ in $\Bbb R^d$ which multi-tiles the space by a lattice $\Lambda^\perp$ and proves that the domain admits an exponential Riesz basis.
+More precisely, he obtains a Riesz spectrum for the domain $\Omega$ using a finite union of translates of the dual lattice $\Lambda$, i.e., $\Lambda+J$.
+Here, we choose a Riesz spectral pair $(\Omega, \Lambda)$ (in $\Bbb R^d)$ and a basis pair $(A, J)$ (in $\Bbb Z_N^d)$ and show that $(\Omega+A, \Lambda+J/N)$ is a Riesz spectral pair in $\Bbb R^d$ if (\ref{suff-cond}) is satisfied for $A$ and $\Lambda$.

-Another well-known example of exponential Riesz bases for union of co-mensurable cubes has been constructed by DeCarli \cite{DeCarli2015} for the union of unit cubes.
-In her paper, the author takes a finite set of vectors in $\Bbb R^d$ with an arithmetic progression, and she proves that the union of shifts of $\Bbb Z^d$ by these vectors is a Riesz spectrum for the union of the cubes if and only if the evaluation matrix is invertible.
+Another well-known example of exponential Riesz bases for a union of co-measurable cubes has been constructed by DeCarli \cite{DeCarli2015} for the union of unit cubes.
+In this paper, the author takes a finite set of vectors in $\Bbb R^d$ with an arithmetic progression and proves that the union of shifts of $\Bbb Z^d$ by these vectors is a Riesz spectrum for the union of cubes if and only if the evaluation matrix is invertible.
 Equivalently, for a given finite number of vectors in $\Bbb R^d$, the union of translations of $\Bbb Z^d$ by the vectors is a Riesz spectrum if the matrix is an invertible Vandermonde matrix.
 Theorem \ref{examples of Riesz spectral pairs} requires fewer assumptions to establish the existence of Riesz bases for a finite union of unit cubes.
 More precisely, when $\Omega_1$ is a $d$-dimensional cube, we construct a Riesz spectrum by taking the disjoint union of multi-rational shifts of $\Bbb Z^d$ with the sufficient condition that the matrix is invertible.